phanhuy14203/Ci-CD-pipeline-for-smswebapp-using-jenkins/README.md

 ### Step 2: Integrate GitHub and Jenkins via Webhook, using ngrok to assist in this process.
 ### Step 3: Install Jenkins agent on the node and connect it to the Jenkins server.
 ### Step 4: Service and web server configuration: using systemd and nginx to support this process.
+### Step 5: Grant permissions to the jenkins user to execute sudo commands without needing to enter a password.
-### Step 5: Write a Jenkinsfile to define the pipeline.
+### Step 6: Write a Jenkinsfile to define the pipeline.
 ## 📌Step 1: Prepare 2 virtual machines that serve as the Jenkins server and the web server.
 ### Install Jenkins on the Linux operating system
 ```